 It is the second-largest urban beach globally, and your trip to the city is incomplete without visiting this lovely beach.
-Catch the lovely sunrises and sunsets that are sure to enthrall and enchant you with their hues of colors spread across the shimmering water.
+Catch the lovely sunrises and sunsets that will enthral and enchant you with their hues of colours spread across the shimmering water.
 When it becomes too much to handle the intense temperature of the city, visit the beach and enjoy the light breeze caressing your face and making you feel better.

-The museum and the artifacts displayed there is the best way to know more about the cultural past and richness of the place.
+The museum and the artefacts displayed there is the best way to know more about the cultural past and richness of the place.
 The Government Museum in Chennai has an exceptionally diverse, rich, and comprehensive collection of modern and ancient South Indian sculptures.
-The best attractions of the museum, attracting thousands of visitors every year, are the artifacts by the marble sculptors and Amravati marble houses associated with the life of Gautam Buddha.
-If you are a history buff, you will surely revel in the sheer brilliance of these artifacts.
+The best attractions of the museum, attracting thousands of visitors every year, are the artefacts by the marble sculptors and Amravati marble houses associated with the life of Gautam Buddha.
+If you are a history buff, you will surely revel in the sheer brilliance of these artefacts.

 Nature enthusiasts love staying connected to the marvels and beauty of nature.
-A visit to Nagalapuram Waterfallswill brings you much-desired relief from the hot and sultry weather of Chennai.
-Here, you can enjoy watching water plummeting from a high vantage point, trek in the wilderness, and surely delight you to the core.
+A visit to Nagalapuram Waterfallswill brings you much-desired relief from Chennai's hot and sultry weather.
+Here, you can enjoy watching water plummeting from a high vantage point, and trekking in the wilderness will surely delight you to the core.

-In ancient times, people believed that it is necessary to light up a thousand lights to bathe the hall of the mosque with light.
+In ancient times, people believed that it was necessary to light up a thousand lights to bathe the mosque's hall with light.
 As such, this mosque came to be known as Thousand Lights Mosque.
 The entire Royapettah area comes alive when lighted up, basking the area in the warm and comfortable glow of lights.
-The glowing mosque is a beautiful sight, and this is why it is one of the best and most-visited tourist places in Chennai.
+The glowing mosque is a beautiful sight, which is why it is one of the best and most-visited tourist places in Chennai.

-Chennai is a uniquely spiritual place, and the presence of ancient places of worship adds to its amazing ambiance.
-The Ashtalaxmi Temple devoted to the Goddess Laxmi, the Goddess of wealth, is known for its divine and tranquil ambiance.
-The temple is close to the sea, and one can hear the waves crashing close to the temple echoing in its complex.
+Chennai is a uniquely spiritual place, and the presence of ancient places of worship adds to its amazing ambience.
+The Ashtalaxmi Temple, devoted to the Goddess Laxmi, the Goddess of wealth, is known for its divine and tranquil ambience.
+The temple is close to the sea, and one can hear the waves crashing close to the temple, echoing in its complex.
 It helps the devotees feel relaxed and meditate.